sandipray63in/MerchantsGuideToGalaxy/Readme.md

 glob prok Iron is 782 Credits
 I have no idea what you are talking about

-The solution provided here is a generic, maintainable, extensible and testable solution to the Merchant's Guide to the Galaxy  problem without using any Programming Language Construction Toolkit like [Jigsaw](https://code.google.com/archive/p/jigsaw-library/), [Antlr](https://en.wikipedia.org/wiki/ANTLR) or [Irony](https://www.codeproject.com/Articles/22650/Irony-NET-Compiler-Construction-Kit).
+The solution provided here is a generic, maintainable, extensible and testable solution to the Merchant's Guide to Galaxy  problem without using any Programming Language Construction Toolkit like [Jigsaw](https://code.google.com/archive/p/jigsaw-library/), [Antlr](https://en.wikipedia.org/wiki/ANTLR) or [Irony](https://www.codeproject.com/Articles/22650/Irony-NET-Compiler-Construction-Kit).